Respite Care 607-05-70-45-20-01

 -

 Child is placed in a licensed foster home apart from siblings.
-The case manager and foster parent observe his behaviors are escalating and he misses his siblings.
-The case manager arranges respite care with the siblings’ foster parents once per month for a weekend visit.
+The case worker and foster care provider observe his behaviors are escalating and he misses his siblings.
+The case worker arranges respite care with the siblings’ foster care provider once per month for a weekend visit.
 This respite care arrangement is intended to assist with placement stability, child behaviors, sibling connections, etc.

 -

-Foster parents are going to a wedding out of town where there will be loud music, lots of people, etc. They indicate the child placed in their home with severe autism does not do well in large groups and would benefit from respite care while they attend the wedding for two days.
-Given the needs of the child, the case manager requests respite care to assist in meeting the child’s needs, manage placement stability, and support the foster parents.
+Foster care providers are going to a wedding out of town where there will be loud music, lots of people, etc. They indicate the child placed in their home with severe autism does not do well in large groups and would benefit from respite care while they attend the wedding for two days.
+Given the needs of the child, the case worker requests respite care to assist in meeting the child’s needs, manage placement stability, and support the foster parents.

 Scenarios Not Approved